gornus/Optimisation/README.md

 # Optimisation
+Project for the Optimisation module in Design Engineering.
 ## Background
-Design Engineering Optimisation Group project in optimising a system with 4 subsystems.
+The project involved us optimising a system with 4 subsystems.
 The system we chosen is a small house, with the objective of optimising the energy use.
 The four subsystems chosen and their respective author are:
 1. Walls -- Minal Choudhary
 2. Boiler -- Rob Hyde
 3. Windows -- Michael Hofmann